ff18qd/react-redux-assessment-v-000/README.md

 - You won't be put on the spot without support
 - There's nothing you can do to instantly fail or blow it.

+### How to run the app
+- Clone the git repository to your local environment
+- cd to your folder which contains this repo
+- cd nextstop-api
+- Run bundle install to install rails gems
+- Run command sudo service postgresql start to start the Postgres server
+- Run rails s -b ip -p 8081 (here ip is my cloud9 instance private DNS)
+- Open another terminal and cd nextstop-client
+- Run npm install to run all the dependencies for react
+- Run npm start
+- Open browser and go to ec2-13-59-109-200.us-east-2.compute.amazonaws.com:8081/api/nextstops to check API backend data
+- Open browser and go to ec2-13-59-109-200.us-east-2.compute.amazonaws.com:8080 to check frontend

+#### I will add a how to for Heroku once I finish the deployment

 <p class='util--hide'>View <a href='https://learn.co/lessons/react-redux-assessment'>React Redux Portfolio Project</a> on Learn.co and start learning to code for free.</p>